vanbreugel-lab/braitenfly/StartUp.md

 5. **Run Braitenfly without taking off**.
 If you want to run *Braitenfly* without taking off, and/or without the buzzer active you can change the `takeoff` and/or `buzzer` values to 0 and rerun `rosrun braitenfly braitenfly.py --takeoff=0 --buzzer=0`.

 6. Note that anytime you want to change modules/parameters you must restart *Braitenfly*.
-First land the crazyflie, then click `ctrl + C` n the window used to run `rosrun braitenfly braitenfly.py`, and then rerun the command.
+First land the crazyflie, then click `ctrl + C` in the window used to run `rosrun braitenfly braitenfly.py`, and then rerun the command.
 You will also have to do this in the event of a crash.
 Note that you may also have to restart you crazyflie drone.

 ## Troubleshooting